Manish-Royan/JAVA/HackerRank-Practice/CH001_Java-Printing -to-stdout/README.md

-# Welcome to the world of Java!
+# Challenge 1 - Printing to Stdout

 In this challenge, we practice printing to stdout.